 Another fundamental question is if Thai Massage should necessarily be hard and tough to achieve deep releasing work.
 Some say yes, others no. There are several lineages e.g. hard or soft styles and both get results.
 A good example of both sides of the spectrum are Pichest Boonthumme, as a representative of the “tough style” and Mor Noi as a so-called “softie.”

 But it’s difficult to say with whom exactly they get results.
 No info on that one.
 Maybe they only get satisfying results with those suitable for that particular approach.
 Maybe the clients who visit them are already lined-up in taking a soft or a hard one.
 It’s an issue we should certainly consider.

 In general, I would say that it’s always better to start soft or softer.
-But we need to feel quickly what somebody can handle, in order to be able to timely advance into stronger work if necessary.
-That however needs experience, which is obviously not available in a Thai Massage course.
+But we need to feel quickly what somebody can handle, in order to be able to timely advance to stronger work if necessary.
+That however needs experience, which is obviously not available in a Thai Massage training course.
 And most likely it’s not only experience, but also a kind of sensing, sensitivity or “feeling.”

 On the other hand, we could also start with a shock-effect.
 Using power and domination and thereby softening, humbling the receiver immediately making him or her a meek, surrendering sheep.
 And then start deep work right ahead.

 Recently, I heard about another interesting approach from No Sourintha.
 He stated that clients with low-energy are not suitable for a tough, hard approach.
 It would cost them to much energy and time to recover.
 Those would benefit more from a softer engagement.

 I must say I had this experience also.
 I’ve often seen clients having difficulties to recover quickly after deeper, harder work.
 But on the other hand they always felt better after the recovery time.
 Yes, it took them some effort, some pain and “suffering” so to say, but they finally came out of it stronger.